 The Risk Committee oversees our enterprise-wide risk management activities, our financial and operational risks (including, without limitation, capital adequacy, compliance, credit, liquidity, market, operational, strategic, and asset risks and the control processes with respect to such risks), and our risk appetite and tolerance.
-The Audit Committee is responsible for overseeing risks associated with the integrity of our financial statements, our compliance with legal and regulatory requirements, our system of internal controls over financial reporting.
+The Audit Committee is responsible for overseeing risks associated with the integrity of our financial statements, our compliance with legal and regulatory requirements, our system controls for finance, accounting, trust operations and legal and regulatory compliance.
 The Audit Committee also reviews, with our management, guidelines and policies governing the process by which our management and the relevant departments of the Company assess and manage our exposure to risk, and our major financial risk exposures and the steps our management has taken to monitor and control such exposures.
 The Compensation Committee oversees risks and exposures associated with our compensation policies, plans, and practices regarding both executive compensation and the compensation structure generally.
 The Governance and Nominating Committee oversees risks associated with the independence of our Board and potential conflicts of interest.